Ahacad/oldahacad.github.io/posts/linux/WIPVim-the-IDE.md

 been using it to develop large code projects, and I have a better time using neovim than VSCode.

+Main panel plugins are what you see when opening the editor (they are essential build blocks), operational plugins are those that save you tons of time, visual plugins make vim more awesome (visually), language specific plugins are designed specifically for different programming languages.

 plugins:
 - main panel: